Skip to main content

 Learning Objectives

-• Understand refraction of light at curved surfaces and its differences from plane surfaces
+• Understand how light refracts at curved surfaces

-• Analyze image formation by convex and concave lenses using ray diagrams
+• Understand the image formation rules for convex and concave lenses

 Frequently Asked Questions